mennodejong1986/WGS_data_analyses/README.md

 3. Optionally extract reads which mapped to x-chrom and y-chrom: BAM_selectionregion.sh
 4. Genotype calling: BAM2VCF_run_mpileup_parallel_highway.sh
 5. Obtain pairwise distances for all individuals in vcf-file: VCF_calcdist.sh
-6. Obtain sliding-window heterozygosity-values for all individuals in vcf-file: VCF_darwindow.sh
+6. Obtain sliding-window heterozygosity-estimates for all individuals in vcf-file: VCF_darwindow.sh